Certificate III in Education Support

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-During this time documents regarding work placement will be checked, there will also be a screen to check literacy, language, numeracy and computer skills.
+This session is to meet the staff, gain more information about your course, pick up timetables.
+During this time documents regarding work placement will be checked, there will also be a screen to check literacy, language, numeracy and computor skills.

-You will need to attend approximately 3 hours of class a week over 18 weeks.
-An indication of how your weekly timetable may look is: Tuesday, 5:30pm to 8:30pm; Wednesday or Thursday , 10:00am to 1:00pm;
+You will need to attend approximately 3 hours of class a week over 1 day per week and 15 hours independent study.
+An indication of how your weekly timetable may look is: Tuesday 5:30pm to 8:30pm or Wednesday 10:00am to 1:00pm.

 To apply for this course you must meet the Smart and Skilled eligibility criteria: http://www.sydneytafe.edu.au/courses/smart-skilled

 Before you enrol you must have a Unique Student Identifier (USI).
 Visit http://www.usi.gov.au/students/create-your-usi to request a USI.
 Remember to add Sydney TAFE to your account via the Manage Permissions page (code: 90003, name: TAFE NSW - Sydney Institute).

 Find out more about applying and enrolling: http://www.sydneytafe.edu.au/courses/applying-and-enrolling

 This course is government-subsidised, meaning you pay a portion of the full course fee to Sydney TAFE and the government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.

 The fee category that will apply to you depends on your eligibility and your individual circumstances.
 Your fee and eligibility for concession/exemption will be calculated and confirmed during the enrolment process.